eclipse-ee4j/starter/README.md

 If desired, you can easily use the Maven Archetype from a Maven capable IDE such as [Eclipse](https://www.eclipse.org/ide).
 The generated starter code is simply Maven projects.
 You can easily load, explore and run the code in a Maven capable IDE such as [Eclipse](https://www.eclipse.org/ide).

 ## Instructions On How To Use Archetypes From An IDE Such As Eclipse
-Install Maven:
-Before you can use Maven in Eclipse, you need to install it on your system.
-You can download Maven from the official website (https://maven.apache.org/download.cgi) and follow the installation instructions.

-Install the Maven Integration for Eclipse:
-The Maven Integration for Eclipse is a plugin that provides integration between Eclipse and Maven.
-To install the plugin, open Eclipse and go to Help > Eclipse Marketplace.
-Search for "Maven Integration for Eclipse" and click on the "Install" button.
-Follow the installation wizard and restart Eclipse when prompted.

-Create a new Maven project:
-To use an archetype in Eclipse, you need to create a new Maven project and select the archetype you want to use.
-To do this, go to File > New > Project > Maven > Maven Project.
-In the "New Maven Project" dialog, select "Create a simple project" and click "Next".
-Enter the Group Id, Artifact Id, and Version for your project, and then click "Next".
-In the "Select an Archetype" dialog, choose the archetype you want to use and click "Next".
-You can browse the available archetypes by clicking the "Add Archetype" button and entering the details of the archetype you want to use.
-Finally, enter any additional information required by the archetype and click "Finish" to create the project.

-Configure the Maven project:
-Once you have created the Maven project, you need to configure it to use the archetype.
-To do this, right-click on the project in the Project Explorer view and select "Maven > Update Project".
-In the "Update Maven Project" dialog, select the "Force Update of Snapshots/Releases" checkbox and click "OK".
-This will download and install the archetype and its dependencies.

-Build and run the project:
-You can now build and run the project as you would with any other Maven project.
-You can use the Maven Build menu in Eclipse to run the build, or you can use the command line to run the build.
-You can also run the project from within Eclipse by right-clicking on the project and selecting "Run As > Maven Build" and specifying the appropriate goals.
+# If you are using an enterprise version of Eclipse for a Jakarta EE project, you can follow these steps to create a new Maven project with an archetype:

+Open Eclipse and select "File > New > Other..." from the menu bar.
+In the "New" dialog, expand the "Maven" folder and select "Maven Project".
+Click "Next".
+In the "New Maven Project" dialog, select "Create a simple project".
+Click "Next".
+In the "New Maven Project" dialog, enter the Group Id, Artifact Id, and Version for your project.
+Click "Next".
+In the "Select an Archetype" dialog, click the "Add Archetype" button.
+Enter the details for the archetype you want to use (groupId, artifactId, version).
+Click "OK".
+Select the archetype you just added from the list of available archetypes.
+Click "Next".
+Enter any additional information required by the archetype.
+Click "Finish" to create the project.
+Eclipse should automatically detect and configure the project with the appropriate settings for a Jakarta EE project using the selected archetype.

 It is recommended that you refer to the documentation of the specific archetype you are using for any additional configuration or usage instructions.